-We've organized ten of the most important, wide-ranging factors that we look into when evaluating an egg donor application.
-These factors have been compiled over our twenty-year history as the top egg donor agency in the world.
+And, if you've decided being an egg donor might be for you, we've organized ten of the most important, foundational factors that we consider when evaluating an egg donor application.
+These factors have been compiled over our twenty-five year history as the top egg donor agency in the world.
 If you feel that you might be seriously considering donating your eggs, then be sure to read through this list; it may answer many of your questions.

-When the intended parents decide to rely on an egg donor, they begin their first steps in their journey to start a family.
-For whatever reason, they cannot start one through normal means.
+When the intended parents decide to rely on an egg donor, they begin the first steps in their journey to start a family.
+For whatever reason, they need an egg donor to start that journey.
 With the expense involved in using eggs from an egg donor, we do our best to ensure a healthy and viable match.
 There are a few mental and physical concerns which contribute to your being a suitable egg donor.

 1.You don't smoke.
+Or vape.
 This is an absolute must.
-The use of tobacco products has been repeatedly proven to damage the reproductive system, and to affect even unfertilized eggs.
-A woman has every right to do as she will with her body, but we cannot accept as smoker as an egg donor.
+The use of tobacco products has been repeatedly proven to damage the reproductive system and to affect even unfertilized eggs.
+A woman has every right to do as she will with her body, but we cannot accept a smoker as an egg donor.

 2.You're physically and mentally fit.
 While no one is perfect, an egg donor should be both physiologically and psychologically healthy.
-Additionally, a prospective egg donor must have no outstanding family history of severe congenital health problems, such as cancer or diabetes.
+Additionally, a prospective egg donor must have no outstanding family history of severe health problems with genetic causes, such as cancer or diabetes.

 3.You're of prime childbearing age.
 ConceiveAbilities accepts egg donors between the ages of twenty-one and twenty-nine.
-It is worth noting that there are other agencies which accept egg donors who are as young as eighteen years of age; we feel that restricting this option to women aged twenty-one or older helps to ensure prime reproductive health.
+It is worth noting that there are other agencies which accept egg donors who are as young as eighteen years of age; we restrict this option to women aged twenty-one or older to ensure prime reproductive health.
 It also helps to ensure that a woman is well-informed about this life-affecting decision.

 Personality is important!
 Not only does it potentially have some bearing on the type of individual we can expect to be born from your eggs, but also the right personality traits reduce potential stress factors inherent to the egg donor process.
 They also serve to make it far more rewarding for the egg donor!